maksimru/laravel-responsecache/README.md

     public function enabled(Request $request): bool;

     /*
+     * Determine if the given request should be restored.
+     */
+    public function shouldRestoreRequest(Request $request): bool;

+    /*
      * Determine if the given request should be cached.
      */
     public function shouldCacheRequest(Request $request): bool;